jacobjv25/object_practice/README.md

  * Reason why you're doing this.
  * Reason why you chose to model this team as an object.
 * Output
- * Example of the output produced by your application.
+ * Example of the output produced by your application. -->

+#Object Activity

+##I am completing this assignment to reinforce my understanding of objects
+##I chose the Auburn Tigers because they are the best football program in the country